Why Insurance Companies Exit State Markets

 Can I be denied car insurance after my company exits my state?

 Yes, but you cannot be left without options.
 If multiple standard insurers reject you — which can happen in very restricted markets — you have the legal right to apply to your state's assigned risk pool.
 Every state operates one, and licensed insurers are required by law to participate.
 Coverage through the assigned risk pool is more expensive and more limited, but it ensures you can legally drive.
-You can also explore your options for high-risk car insurance as an alternative before resorting to the pool, as some non-standard carriers specifically serve drivers who have been non-renewed.
+You can also explore high-risk car insurance options as an alternative before resorting to the pool, as some non-standard carriers specifically serve drivers who have been non-renewed.

 Will a market exit show up on my insurance history and hurt my rates?